m6u3/toDoListPrimitive/README.md

 # toDoListPrimitive
-First attempt to a To do list
+First attempt to a To do list using JS Vanilla a Input bar to add list items and a button that syay "add"